mlanza/proposal-command-syntax/README.md

   return xs;
 }
 ```
 This too is just a syntactic cue.
 The bang is not added to the actual function name.
 It demarcates the function as a command and harmonizes with the fact such functions ought be invoked using command syntax anyway.
+Plus, it's helpful if file searches find all references to the command, trailing bang included.

 It could be useful if doing this added metadata to the function so its status as a command can be programmatically determined.